TRY OUR FREE APP

 6. Contracts to authors

 No matter who is putting together the anthology or who submitted stories to it, draw up contracts for each author.
-The contract needs to cover all rights, royalties, author copies, marketing, etc. Once the winning stories have been selected, send contracts to those writers.
+The contract needs to cover all rights, royalties, author copies, promotion, etc. Once the winning stories have been selected, send contracts to those writers.
 Announce the winners once all contracts are signed and the selection of authors is set in stone.

 7. Cover design

 The cover, if not already designed, needs to be created, keeping in mind the genre, theme, and winning stories.
 Always use a professional illustrator with cover experience.
-The book’s synopsis is crafted, and the ISBNs and release date are set at this time, too.
+The book’s blurb is crafted, and the ISBNs and release date are set at this time, too.

 8. Plan marketing

-The marketing plan likely began taking shape when the anthology was conceived and needs to be fine-tuned and put into action at this point.
+The promotional plan likely began taking shape when the anthology was conceived and needs to be fine-tuned and put into action at this point.
 Review copies, virtual tour, advertising, graphics and ads, author appearances, target audience — all of this can be implemented while working with the authors.

 10. First rounds of edits